keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?
 - Do you control what gets into a Roku category using series tags or episode tags?
 - Do I need to sort the array?
 Does Roku care?
-- What BC custom fields are needed?
-- What's the proper way to call an async function?
-- How to do error hnadling?
-- How to host jpegs?
-- How to host json?
-- How to deploy?
-- Can we re-purpose existing custom fields?

 ### TO DO